 We co-invest with the California State Teachers' Retirement System ("CalSTRS") in a joint venture ("RegCal") in which we have a 25% ownership interest.
 As of September 30, 2008, RegCal owned seven shopping centers, had total assets of \$159.4 million, and net income of \$5.6 million for the nine months ended.
-Our share of RegCal's total assets and net income was \$39.8 million and \$1.4 million, respectively which represent less than 1% of our total assets and 1.2% of our net income available for common stockholders.
-During 2008, RegCal sold one shopping center to an unrelated party for \$9.5 million and recognized a gain of \$4.2 million.
+Our share of RegCal's total assets and net income was \$39.8 million and \$1.4 million, respectively, which represents 1.0% and 1.4% of our total assets and net income available for common stockholders, respectively.
+We have a unilateral DIK right to liquidate the partnership; therefore, we have applied the Restricted Gain Method to determine the amount of gain that we recognize on property sales to RegCal.
+During the nine months ended 2008 and 2007, we did not sell any properties to RegCal.
+Since its inception in 2004, we have recognized gain of \$10.1 million on partial sales to RegCal and deferred gain of \$3.4 million.
+During the nine months ended 2008, RegCal sold one shopping center to an unrelated party for \$9.5 million and recognized a gain of \$4.2 million.

-We co-invest with Macquarie CountryWide Trust of Australia ("MCW") in five co-investment partnerships, two in which we have an ownership interest of 25% ("MCWR I"), two in which we have an ownership interest of 24.95% ("MCWR II), and one in which we have an ownership interest of 16.35% ("MCWR-DESCO").
+We co-invest with Macquarie CountryWide Trust of Australia ("MCW") in five co-investment partnerships two in which we have an ownership interest of 25% (collectively "MCWR I"), two in which we have an ownership interest of 24.95% ("MCWR II" and "MCWR III"), and one in which we have an ownership interest of 16.35% ("MCWR-DESCO").
+Our investment in the five co-investment partnerships with MCW totals \$245.3 million and represents 5.9% of our total assets at September 30, 2008.
+At September 30, 2008, the five co-investment partnerships had total assets of \$3.5 billion and net income of \$9.3 million.
+Our share of the co-investment partnerships' total assets and net income was \$830.3 million and \$1.2 million, respectively, which represents 19.9% of our total assets and 1.1% of our net income available for common stockholders, respectively.

 As of September 30, 2008, MCWR I owned 42 shopping centers, had total assets of \$599.3 million, and net income of \$8.3 million for the nine months ended.
-Our share of MCWR I's total assets and net income was \$149.9 million and \$2.5 million, respectively.
+We have a unilateral DIK right to liquidate the partnership; therefore, we have applied the Restricted Gain Method to determine the amount of gain we recognize on property sales to MCWR I. During the nine months ended 2008 and 2007, we did not sell any properties to MCWR I. Since its inception in 2001, we have recognized gains of \$27.5 million on partial sales to MCWR I and deferred gains of \$46.9 million.